• About Lovely Etc.

 Once you remove the fabric, if there are any little fuzzies or threads on your photo canvas, carefully remove them with tweezers.

-I found it easiest to allow the front of the photo to dry and then do each of the sides separately.
+I found it easiest to allow the texture on the front of the photo to dry and then do each of the sides separately.

 DIY Photo Canvas with Real Canvas Texture